cherrra/cherrra/README.md

-# Anna

-### Programming Instructor • Full-Stack Web & Mobile Developer

----

 ## 💜 About

-Programming Instructor and developer focused on building full-stack web applications, mobile apps and backend systems.
+Programming teacher and developer focused on building full-stack web applications, mobile apps and backend systems.

-I work with modern web technologies, Android development, and enjoy teaching practical software engineering.

 ---